hahaha98757/ZombiesAddon/README.md

 | Black | World Ender |

 ### Grow Guide
 Displays the grow time of Blob.
+It can be used without Auto Splits.
 It works only if set the language of Hypixel in English or Korean.
 | Round | Time |
 |----|----|